 4 cups milk

 1 Tbs. vanilla

-Break bread into pieces and put into a buttered (or psrayed) 9x13 pan.
+Break bread into pieces and put into a buttered (or sprayed) 9x13 pan.
 Add raisins on top (if desired).
 Beat eggs, then add sugar, milk and vanilla.
-Pour over bread in pan.
-Take spoon and push bread into milk mixture.
+Pour over bread in the pan.
+Take a spoon and push bread into milk mixture.
 Sprinkle cinnamon over top and dot with butter.
-Bake at 350 degrees for one hour. (place on top of cookie sheet to avoid spill over). *This will rise while baking, but will fall after removed from oven.
+Bake at 350 degrees for one hour. (place on top of cookie sheet to avoid spillover). *This will rise while baking but will fall after removed from the oven.

 Mix sugar and cornstarch in 2 qt. pan.
 Gradually add boiling water.
 Cook until sauce is thickened.
 Remove from stove.
 Add butter and vanilla.
 Stir until well blended.
 Pour sauce over baked pudding and add cinnamon on top if desired.